wp-plugins/my-email-shortcode/readme.txt

 === My Email Shortcode ===
 Contributors: paulpela
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XC8GDD4EMJK98
-Tags: email, shortcode
+Tags: email, shortcode, author, profile
 Requires at least: 3.0
 Tested up to: 3.0.1
-Stable tag: 0.90
+Stable tag: 0.91

 If you often display your email address on your blog, this plugin is for you.
 If you change your address, it will apply the change in all places.